 Filing the Labor Certification form DS989 and the I -140

-Once the hiring process is completed, the company files the DS989 or Labor Certification with the Department of Labor, noting any business necessity.
+Once the hiring process is complete, the company files the DS989 or Labor Certification with the Department of Labor, noting any business necessity.
 It takes about six months to get the Labor Certification back.

 The I-140 can be filed with premium processing and will take two weeks.
 Otherwise, processing can be as long as six months.